-Pack a suitable beachwear – don’t forget that Dubrovnik is a city and not a beach getaway, therefore make sure you pack a suitable beachwear that is not much revealing if you decide to take a walk in the city straight from the beach.
+Pack suitable beachwear – don’t forget that Dubrovnik is a city and not a beach getaway; therefore, make sure you pack suitable beachwear that is not much revealing if you decide to take a walk in the city straight from the beach.

 Famous Dubrovnik beaches

-Banje beach is probably the one of the most famous Dubrovnik beaches, and there are plenty of reasons for it.
+Banje beach is probably one of the most famous Dubrovnik beaches, and there are plenty of reasons for it.
 It’s right next to the Old Town, so close that you can see the walls while you sunbathe; it doesn’t get more dazzling than to swim in the Adriatic Sea with privileged views of the most beautiful city in Croatia.
-To reach it just walk a few minutes east from Ploče Gate, you can’t miss it!
+To reach it walk a few minutes east from Ploče Gate.
+You can’t miss it!

 The beach is small, but it offers a restaurant where you can get decent food and drinks.
-There’s also a shower that operates with coins, and rental of sunbeds and of water sports equipment.
-For the most adventurous there’s wakeboard and flyboard, and for the ones that prefer to chill, there are kayaks and snorkeling sets.
+There’s also a shower that operates with coins and rental of sunbeds and water sports equipment.
+For the most adventurous, there’s wakeboard and flyboard, and for the ones that prefer to chill, there are kayaks and snorkeling sets.
 If you want to remain on complete rest mode, you can get a boat by the hour to take you around.

 The best Croatia travel tips you can get is to avoid the peak of summer since Dubrovnik will be super crowded and this small beach will feel jammed; and to bring water shoes, since most of the coastline around the country, including Banje, are pebble beaches.

 By Experiencing the Globe